webkey-auth/webkey-auth.github.io/README.md

 Responses:

+* `{response:'auth', accepted: true}` - Tells the host that the user accepted the request and is now creating proof of authentication.
 * `{response:'auth', proof:_, email:_}` - The result of an accepted auth command.
 The `proof` property will hold the token signed with the user's private key, `email` will hold the user's email.
 * `{response:'rejected'}` - The user rejected the auth request.
 * `{response:'error', message:_}` - An error response.
 The message will have some hopefully useful message.